quietui/squeak/README.md

 Squeak is a tiny, zero-dependency library that provides a [Reactive Controller](https://lit.dev/docs/composition/controllers/) for localizing terms, dates, and numbers, and currency across one or more custom elements in a component library.
 It _does not_ aim to replicate a full-blown localization tool.
 For that, you should use something like [i18next](https://www.i18next.com/).

 Reactive Controllers are supported by Lit out of the box, but they're designed to be generic so other libraries can elect to support them either natively or through an adapter.
-If you're favorite custom element authoring library doesn't support Reactive Controllers yet, consider asking the maintainers to add support for them!
+If your favorite custom element authoring library doesn't support Reactive Controllers yet, consider asking the maintainers to add support for them!

 ## Overview